-Important Message About What You Pay for Insulin - You won't pay more than \$35 for a one-month (up to 30-day) supply of each Part D insulin product covered by our plan, no matter what cost-sharing tier it's on.
+Important Message About What You Pay for Insulin - You won't pay more than \$35 for a one-month (up to 30-day) supply of each Part D insulin product covered by our plan, no matter what cost-sharing tier it's on, even if you haven't paid your deductible.
 This applies to all Part D covered insulins, including the Select Insulins covered under the Insulin Savings Program as described below.
 If you receive "Extra Help", you will still pay no more than \$35 for a one-month supply for each Part D covered insulin.
 Please see your Prescription Drug Guide to find all Part D insulins covered by your plan.